Use rubygems

 The supported parameters are:

-family_name string Last name of person.
-If you have this, passing this is strongly recommended to improve match rates.
+family_name | string The person’s last name.
+If you have this, passing this is strongly recommended to improve match rates. |

-ip_address string IP address of the person.
-If you have this, passing this is strongly recommended to improve match rates.
+ip_address | string The person’s IP address.
+If you have this, passing this is strongly recommended to improve match rates. |

-location string The city or country where the person resides.
+location | string The city or country where the person lives. |

-company string The name of the person’s employer.
+company | string The name of the company the person works for. |

 Response Types